William-Vigo/openbom-parser/README.md

 Steps to run

-before exporting, change values from fraction to decimal and remove any assemply types
+before exporting, **change values from fraction to decimal and remove any assemply types**

 export excel sheet of parts from openbom only of Type Part
 ![alt text](./images/openbom-excel-file-example.png)

-change headers:
-Name -> Label
-Quantity -> Qty
-Width (in) -> Width
-Length (in) -> length
-Height (in) -> Material

 remove irrelavent rows and columns
 ![alt text](./images/cleaned-up-openbom-excel.png)